Bridge loan: History

 Short term finance similar to modern bridging loans was available in the UK as early as the 1960s, but usually only through high street banks and building societies to known customers.
 The bridging loan market remained small into the millennium, with a limited number of lenders.

 Bridging loans became increasingly popular in the UK after the 2008–2009 global recession, with gross lending more than doubling from £0.8 billion in the year to March 2011 to £2.2 billion in the year to June 2014.
 This coincided with a marked decline in mainstream mortgage lending in the same period, as banks and building societies grew more reluctant to grant home loans.

 The overall value of the residential loan amounts outstanding in Q1 2016 was £1,304.5billion, an increase of 1.0% compared with Q4 2015 and an increase of 3.4% over the past four quarters.

 As the popularity of bridging loans increased, so too did the controversy around them.
 In 2011, the Financial Services Authority (FSA) warned homebuyers against using bridging loans as substitutes for ordinary mortgages, expressing fears that some mortgage brokers might be misrepresenting their suitability.

+In February 2026, the UK bridging market faced significant disruption when Market Financial Solutions, a major specialist lender with a £2.4 billion loan book, entered administration following allegations of collateral irregularities and double-pledging of assets.
+Joint administrators from AlixPartners were appointed by the High Court on 25 February 2026, and creditors subsequently reported a shortfall of approximately £930 million linked to the alleged double pledges.